01 of 12

 When to Visit DUMBO: Something for Every Season

 DUMBO has its seasons.
-In high tourist season, and on weekends, you'll find tour buses and lines at the pizzerias, ice cream parlors and bathrooms.
-But it's a big, airy area, with much larger buildings than human-scaled brownstone neighborhoods such as Brooklyn Heights nearby.
-Here are some ideas for what to do, when, though many of the following ideas are year-round.
+In high tourist season, and on weekends, you'll find tour buses and lines at the pizzerias, ice cream parlors, and bathrooms.
+It's a big, airy area, with much larger buildings than human-scaled brownstone neighborhoods such as Brooklyn Heights nearby.
+Here are some ideas for what to do, when, though many of the following ideas are year-round:

 - In autumn: As tourist crowds thin out, visit DUMBO's galleries, and take in the community events around such calendar dates as the Brooklyn Book Festival in September and Halloween in October.
 Don't miss the autumn DUMBO Arts Festival.
 On a nice Sunday go to the DUMBO farmers market.
 Attend one of the ETSY labs, a mecca for DIYers with a commercial sense.

 - In winter: Do not miss the chance to go to Jacques Torres for a cup of incredible hot chocolate in the cold weather, or an expensive dinner at the cozy River Cafe.
 See the lighting of the Christmas tree and gigantic menorah under the Archway, and shop at the holiday craft fair.
 Cozy up for a drink and bluegrass brunch at Superfine.
 For a sense of quiet, wander DUMBO's streets in the morning or early part of a weekend day.
 Check out the shows at edgy St. Ann's Warehouse.
 Take a December walk across the Brooklyn Bridge.